 A system under which an authority undertakes to supply needs or regulate conduct of those under its control in matters affecting them as individuals as well as in their relationships to authority and to each other.

 Geert Hofstede (1997) studied culture within organizations.
 Part of his study was on the dependence relationship or Power Difference—the extent to which the less powerful members of an organization expect and accept that power is distributed unequally.
-Hofstede gave this story to illustrate this Power Difference:
+Hofstede gave this story to illustrate the concept of Power Difference:

 The last revolution in Sweden disposed of King Gustav IV, whom they considered incompetent, and surprising invited Jean Baptise Bernadotte, a French general who served under Napoleon, to become their new King.
 He accepted and became King Charles XIV.
 Soon afterward he needed to address the Swedish Parliament.
 Wanting to be accepted, he tried to do the speech in their language.
 His broken language amused the Swedes so much that they roared with laughter.
 The Frenchman was so upset that he never tried to speak Swedish again.